AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

     </tr>
     <tr>
         <td>Dose Administration Aid medicines present</td>
         <td>The information requirements document mandates the inclusion of a statement or an indicator that a medicines list document includes medicine items packed in a dose administration aid (DAA).
 This requirement is not directly supported by a FHIR profile.
-A request has been submitted to HL7 AU to consider this requirement on the national level, see <a href="https://github.com/hl7au/au-fhir-base/issues/320">https://github.com/hl7au/au-fhir-base/issues/320</a>.<br>
+A request has been submitted to HL7 AU to consider this requirement on the national level, see <a href="https://github.com/hl7au/au-fhir-base/issues/320">https://github.com/hl7au/au-fhir-base/issues/320</a>.<br/>
             In the interim, HL7 AU recommends supporting this requirement as a comment about the medicines list: where a sending system can state that one or more medicine items are packed by a pharmacy in a dose administration aid, the preferred text ‘Packed medicines: Yes’, ‘Packed medicines: No’, or ‘Packed medicines: Unknown’ is expected to be sent in List.note
     </td>
     </tr>
     <tr>
         <td>Individual's sex</td>
         <td>The information requirements document includes an optional requirement for recording individual’s biological sex, interpreted as sex at birth.
 This implementation guide supports including patient’s gender as part of patient’s demographics used for identifying purposes in line with the Australian Government recommendations.
-Australian Government guidelines on sex and gender state that patient’s biological sex should only be collected when clinically relevant.<br>
+Australian Government guidelines on sex and gender state that patient’s biological sex should only be collected when clinically relevant.<br/>
-            If required, systems can send patient’s sex in an Observation with Observation.code '76689-9' Sex assigned at birth (LOINC) and Observation.valueCodeableConcept value from <a href="http://hl7.org/fhir/administrative-gender"> AdministrativeGender</a> code system or as a local extension.<br>
+            If required, systems can send patient’s sex in an Observation with Observation.code '76689-9' Sex assigned at birth (LOINC) and Observation.valueCodeableConcept value from <a href="http://hl7.org/fhir/administrative-gender"> AdministrativeGender</a> code system or as a local extension.<br/>
             Work is underway via HL7 AU to define a nationally agreed model for representing biological sex at birth, see <a href="https://github.com/hl7au/au-fhir-base/issues/321">https://github.com/hl7au/au-fhir-base/issues/321</a>.
         </td>
     </tr>